 Music Director - The music director supervises all operations of the SSSO and the SSCO.
-He or she will approve, establish, amend and enforce policies, as the situation requires.
+They will approve, establish, amend and enforce policies, as the situation requires.
 The music director administers the awarding of all grades at the conclusion of the semester.